DevOps-MBSE/AaC/docs/docs/dev_guide/aac_validation.md

 The overall validation mechanism follows this flow:
 1. A definition is identified as needing to be validated
 2. The definition is parsed for any nested AaC structures
   a.
-For example a `schema` would be identified as having the structure `Field` as a component
+For example, fields in `schema.fields` will trigger the `Field` schema's validation rules.
 3. For all of identified AaC structures, each is checked for any `validation` entries
 4. For each `validation` entry -- the corresponding `schema` for the substructure and the definition being validated are passed to the corresponding validator plugin
   a.
 Every instance of `Field` in our example `schema` definition is validated against the rule `Type references exist`